Where Do Cocaine And Crack Come From?

 What Schedule Drugs Are Cocaine And Crack?

-Cocaine and crack are labeled as Schedule II drugs by the DEA, because of their “high potential for abuse, with use potentially leading to severe psychological or physical dependence.
+Cocaine and crack are labeled as Schedule II drugs by the DEA, because of their “high potential for use, with use potentially leading to severe psychological or physical dependence.
 These drugs are also considered dangerous.”

 Can You Smoke Cocaine Or Snort Crack?